dymmond/databasez/docs/connections-and-transactions.md

     ...
 ```

-!!!
-Warning
-    When using force_rollback, transactions require the parameter `full_isolation` when using multithreading.
-    Otherwise the stack is in disarray.

 ## Reusing sqlalchemy engine of databasez

 For integration in other libraries databasez has also the AsyncEngine exposed via the `engine` property.